mojio/mojio-developer-cms/cms/PUSHBasics/Conditions/template.md

 		The property to base the time off of.
 If nothing is specified this will default to the current UTC time.

     MinDataPoints (Optional):
-		The minimum number of times the entity must satisfy all other conditions before the observer will broadcast.
+		The minimum number of times in a row the entity must satisfy all other conditions before the observer will broadcast.

     Delay (Optional):
 		The amount of time that the condition must be maintained for before it can be broadcast.
 Delay is represented in JSON as a string of the format "0.00:00:00.0000" where "0.01:35:11.0000" Would be 1 hour 35 minutes and 11 seconds.